The O'Connor Scholarship

 - Each scholarship shall be designated "The O'Connor Scholarship".

 - One scholarship shall be offered for award annually and shall be open for competition among suitably qualified graduates of University College Cork, who were born in Ireland.

 - The scholarship is tenable at University College Cork and is confined to graduates with a parent whose surname on birth was O'Connor.

 - The scholarship shall be renewed for at most one year, subject to satisfactory academic performance by the holder.

 - If a scholarship is not awarded in any one year, an additional scholarship may be offered in the following year.

-- Candidates who meet all criteria above should submit three hard copies of their scholarship application, in the form of a Curriculum Vitae (academic), to Ms. Anne Landers in the Student Records and Examinations Office, UCC, by Friday, 4 September 2020.
+- Candidates who meet all criteria above should submit three hard copies of their scholarship application, in the form of a Curriculum Vitae (academic), to Dr. Katalin Meagher Albert in the Scholarship Unit, UCC, by Friday, 4 September 2020.
 References may also be included.